 Student fails to maintain the minimum GPA to remain in the program (for details, refer to undergraduate and graduate handbooks).

-Problem Identification:
+PROBLEM IDENTIFICATION

 Problem identification occurs when the student, field instructor, field liaison, field education director, faculty advisor, or faculty member notifies the coordinator of the undergraduate or of the graduate program of a concern related to the student’s performance.
 This notification will lead to the selection of members for the Academic and Professional Performance Review Committee and to the committee taking specified steps to explore and define the problem and to assist with resolution.
 Time guidelines for each step of the review process are suggested, and the review schedule may vary depending on availability of faculty to serve.

-Forming an Academic Performance Review Committee:
+FORMING AN ACADEMIC AND PROFESSIONAL PERFORMANCE REVIEW COMMITTEE

 Within five business days (suggested timeline) of problem notification (written or verbal) to the appropriate program coordinator, the student’s program coordinator (undergraduate or graduate) will appoint the members of the Academic and Professional Performance Review Committee.
 The Academic and Professional Performance Review Committee will consist of three members: 1) a field faculty member; 2) the student’s advisor; and 3) an additional departmental faculty member.
 In a case in which the coordinator of the student’s respective program is the student’s advisor, another faculty member shall be assigned to the committee in their place.
 The chair of the APPR Committee will be appointed by the student’s program coordinator.

-Student Code of Conduct: The student’s program coordinator will consult with the social work program chair and other faculty as necessary to determine whether the situation involves a possible violation of the Student Code of Conduct.
+Student Code of Conduct: The student’s program coordinator will consult with the Department of Social Work chair and other faculty as necessary to determine whether the situation involves a possible violation of the Student Code of Conduct.
 In cases in which there might be such a violation, the case will be referred to University Judiciaries, and depending upon the urgency of the situation, the Academic and Professional Performance Review will commence either simultaneously with or following the Judiciary’s determination.

 Within five business days (suggested timeline) of appointment by the student’s program coordinator, the chair of the Academic and Professional Performance Review Committee will be responsible for calling the committee together to initiate the review process.

-Procedures for the Academic Performance Review:
+PROCEDURES FOR THE ACADEMIC AND PROFESSIONAL PERFORMANCE REVIEW

 Exploration of Concerns: As stated above, the Academic and Professional Performance Review Committee chair will initiate and assemble a meeting to explore any student situations which have developed relative to the above four indicators and will identify any problems that need to be addressed that are below the program’s expectations.
 Using data collection and interviewing of the academic team, the committee seeks to detect all emerging problems as soon as possible in order that corrective measures may be identified that would assist the student in meeting the expectations of the program.